Jewelry Appraisals – How Much is My Diamond Jewelry Really Worth?

 I went inside and spoke with the lady at the counter.
 She told me that they offer insurance appraisals and the fee would be $75.00.
 I had her examine my ring by using tools to accurately gauge the size of the stones and a magnifying loop to inspect the color and clarity.
 She didnt need to remove the diamonds from the mounting and examined it.
 The appraiser had taken classes at the Gemological Institute of America (GIA) and is a certified appraiser.
 When I asked her if this meant that she could certify my diamond, she said no. She also told me that it is not necessary to certify a diamond.
 When I had asked about the accuracy of the grading they gave me – she stated that it was an approximation.
 What that meant was that it was within 3 color grades or 3 clarity grades of what is stated in the appraisal.
 She took the details down into her notebook and told me that it would be ready later that day if I wanted to pick it up, or if I wanted her to email it to me.

 A few hours later, I received an email with the appraisal.
 The color was marked as I-J-K, the clarity as SI2, and the value was $6,500.
 After reviewing the email, I called the lady at the store and asked her if she would be interested in purchasing the diamond from me.
 She explained that it would not be close to the appraisal value since jewelers can buy for wholesale costs and it would be better to sell elsewhere.
 It was disappointing to hear that, but I understand that this is how the diamond industry works.
-I learned that appraisals are very vague when it comes to grading and appraisal values are meant to insure your valuables for at least 10 years so that covers inflation and price increases.”
+I learned that appraisals are very vague when it comes to grading and appraisal values are meant to insure your valuables for at least 10 years so that covers inflation and price increases at stores and not second hand increases.”

 Hayley – New Jersey